 For Canadian companies, the scenarios developed by the Canada Energy Regulator may be useful.
 Canada’s Energy Future 2020 report presents the Evolving Energy System Scenario and the Reference Energy System Scenario.
 These provide energy production/demand projections under different levels of greenhouse gas emissions reductions in Canada.
 The report also presents a “Towards Net-Zero” section.
 While not a full-fledged scenario, this section provides insights into what is required for Canada to reach net-zero emissions in its energy system.

 Scenarios are continually being developed and updated.
 Tracking scenario developments can better equip you for improving your subsequent scenario analyses as these exercises will need to be refreshed periodically.

 Scenario analysis is an iterative process

 The work doesn’t stop once analysis under your chosen scenarios is complete.
 After completing your analysis, the insights will need to be applied to your company; and trends in the socio-economic systems towards the different plausible futures will need to be monitored.
 Tracking data can better prepare you to perform more rigorous scenario analyses down the line.
 For example, if you started out with a qualitative scenario narrative, you may have identified certain metrics that need to be tracked.
-Monitoring these to build a robust data pool puts you in better shape to conduct quantitative scenario analysis later on.
+Monitoring these to build a robust data pool puts you in better shape to conduct quantitative climate scenario analysis later on.

-As we’ve said before, scenario analysis is not a prediction tool.
+As we’ve said before, climate scenario analysis is not a prediction tool.
 It helps you consider possible futures and develop response plans to them.
 However, the future is uncertain, and the need to prepare and strategize in anticipation of the uncertainties ahead will never cease.